Blue Jays rally to ruin Red Sox in 10th - NewsBreak

 Raimel Tapia hit a sacrifice fly in the 10th inning and the Toronto Blue Jays defeated the visiting Boston Red Sox 6-5 on Tuesday night.

-Boston took a 5-2 lead with four runs in the eighth in the opener of a four-game series.
+Boston took a 5-2 lead with four runs in the eighth but fell for the second consecutive game to open a four-game series.

 Toronto tied the game in the ninth against Jake Diekman.
-After Tapia and Santiago Espinal hit doubles, George Springer tied the game with a two-out, two-run homer.
-It was his fourth homer of the season.
+After Tapia and Santiago Espinal hit doubles, George Springer leveled the score with a two-out, two-run homer, his fourth long ball of the season.

 Jordan Romano (1-1) retired his three batters in the 10th, stranding the designated runner at third.

-Note: EditorsNote: rewords second graf; adds new eighth graf; changes to “Bogaerts” in what is now 11th graf